-Symbols on the state seal: the three plows on the shield honor the state's agricultural tradition.
-The helmet above the shield faces forward, an attitude denoting sovereignty and thus particularly fitting for one of the first governments created under the notion that the state itself is the sovereign.
+Three plows on the shield honor the state's agricultural tradition.
+The helmet above the shield faces forward, an attitude denoting sovereignty (fitting for one of the first governments created under the notion that the state itself is the sovereign).
 The crest above the helmet is a horse's head (the horse is also New Jersey's official state animal).

 The supporting female figures are Liberty and Ceres (Roman goddess of grain - a symbol of abundance).
 Liberty carries the liberty cap on her staff and Ceres holds a cornucopia filled with harvested produce; they are supported by a banner that reads "Liberty and Prosperity" (New Jersey's state motto).